kruize/autotune-results/techempower/experiment-17/README.md

 #
 - Contour plots shows the parameter relationship.
 - Below contour plot shows the relation between TieredStopAtLevel and NewRatio
 - This plot shows, NewRatio tunable gave the best objective value when NewRatio is >=6 and TieredStopAtLevel>2 most of the times.
+- x-axis of the plot is NewRatio and y-axis is TieredStopAtLevel.
 The ligher area in the plot indicates high objective value.
 - The default values of NewRatio is 2 and TieredStopAtLevel is 4.
 - Although, the best configuration of the experiment picked NewRatio as 10 and TieredStopAtLevel as 2, there are other combinations which can help tune the experiments.
 - This is one of the parameter relation generated in this experiment.